sacridini/Awesome-Geospatial/README.md

 * [Ginkgoch](https://ginkgoch.com) - Ginkgoch is a GIS visualization, analyze library on Node.js.
 It allows to build cross-platform GIS services, desktop and mobile apps.
 * [leaflet-providers](https://github.com/leaflet-extras/leaflet-providers) - An extension to Leaflet that contains configurations for various free tile providers.
 * [landsat8.earth](https://github.com/kylebarron/landsat8.earth) - 2D/3D WebGL-powered Landsat 8 satellite imagery analysis.
+* [procedural-gl-js](https://github.com/felixpalmer/procedural-gl-js) - Procedural GL JS is a library for creating 3D map experiences on the web, written in JavaScript and WebGL.
+It is built on top THREE.js.

 ## R